JuliaLang/www.julialang.org/blog/2020/07/julia-1.5-highlights.md

 [redesign](https://github.com/JuliaLang/julia/pull/33886) to fix this, allowing the compiler to track multiple roots inside object fields.

-As a result of this work, arbitrary immutable objects—regardless of whether they have fields which reference mutable objects or not—can now be stack allocated, passed and returned by value, and stored inline in arrays and other objects.
+As a result of this work, arbitrary immutable objects—regardless of whether they have fields that reference mutable objects or not—can now be stack allocated, passed and returned by value, and stored inline in arrays and other objects.
 In short, immutable structs that refer to mutable values are now just as efficient as immutable structs that only refer to other immutable objects.